Published August 2019

 We don’t like to brag, but we look ravishing in red (and we can totally pull off rust, amber, gold, and yellow, too).
 But enough about us.
 This is about you, and how much you’re anticipating your New Brunswick adventure this fall.
 From road tripping through a mountain landscape to chasing the morning mist along winding rivers (and all the harvest festivals and incredible stops along the way), get ready to spend the dog days of summer with fall fun on your mind.

-Tempted to talk to the animals at the New Brunswick Provincial Exhibition (September 4-10), fill your belly at Feast in the Field (September 10), and get down to the best beats at the Harvest Jazz & Blues Festival (September 12-17) in Fredericton, or hit the Hunter Brothers Fall Festival (September 9-October 29) in Florenceville-Bristol?
+Tempted to talk to the animals at the New Brunswick Provincial Exhibition (September 2-8) or the Queens County Fair (September 12-15), learn old trades and enjoy hearty foods at Kings Landing (events every weekend until October 14), get down to the best beats at the Harvest Jazz & Blues Festival (September 10-15) in Fredericton, or hit the Hunter Brothers Fall Festival (September 7-October 27) in Florenceville-Bristol?
 Be sure to…

-Blend – glamour and camping and get the best of both worlds with a glamping experience at a Ridegeback Lodge “dream dome” in Kingston.
+Blend – glamour and camping and get the best of both worlds with a glamping experience at a Ridgeback Lodge “dream dome” in Kingston.

 Bring – your special someone and pucker up under the shelter of the world’s longest covered bridge in Hartland, also known as a “kissing bridge” for the privacy provided to those travelling across.

 Bend – the rules and snack before dinner.
 Take a tour then try every flavour fresh off the production line at the Covered Bridge Potato Chip Company in Waterville (near Hartland).

 Be – mesmerized at The New Brunswick Botanical Garden in Edmundston, where thousands of pumpkins light up the mysterious fall decor during the Grande Grouille Fall Festival (October 3-6).